jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 ## RULES

 These Rules apply along with and in addition to the General Rules for the Home 8: Garden Department, and the General Rules of Addison County Fair & Field Days.
-Entries will be accepted at the HOME & GARDEN CENTER BUILDING on Monday, August {{monday}} between 9:00 am. & 12:30 pm.
-Entries forthis department will, also, be accepted on Sunday, August {{sunday}} between 1-4 pm.
+Entries will be accepted at the HOME & GARDEN CENTER BUILDING on Monday, August {{config.monday}} between 9:00 am. & 12:30 pm.
+Entries forthis department will, also, be accepted on Sunday, August {{config.sunday}} between 1-4 pm.

 THIS ART EXHIBITION IS FOR AMATEURS.
 (A professional artist is one who creates with intent to sell; exhibits at a recognized gallery, or who derives their living from their art work.)